mainmatter/ember-vite-codemod/README.md

 The change in this file introduces a new way to prevent its execution when tests run directly in the browser.

-The codemod will look for the `module.exports` and wraps it in a conditional that checks the `module` existence.
+The codemod looks for the `module.exports` and wraps it in a conditional that checks the `module` existence.

 ```diff
   'use strict';